jossmac/react-height-transition/README.md

 ## Alternatives

-This compnonent is intentionally simple.
+This component is intentionally simple.
 For more sophisticated alternatives that react to changing content height, checkout:

 - https://github.com/Stanko/react-animate-height
 - https://github.com/nkbt/react-collapse